tensorlayer/SRGAN/README.md

 * [1] [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802)
 * [2] [Is the deconvolution layer the same as a convolutional layer ?](https://arxiv.org/abs/1609.07009)

+### License

+- For academic and non-commercial use only.
+- For commercial use, please contact dhsig552@163.com